alpha-fox-mcc-01/react-password-manager/README.md

-i learn about Firebase auth and firestore in this repo
+i learn about react, redux, firestore, and jest in this repo